KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#1/DAY-#1.md

 # Day-1: Introduction to Log Analysis

 ## Objective:
-The goal of this lab was to gain hands-on experience with the fundamentals of log analysis.
-In this project, I demonstrated how logs from both Windows and Linux systems can be generated, collected, and analyzed for security monitoring.
-I successfully explored how SOC analysts utilize logs to detect and respond to security incidents, building a strong foundation in threat detection and incident analysis..<br>
+The objective of this lab was to understand the basics of log analysis and demonstrate how logs from different systems can be collected, analyzed, and used for security monitoring.
+I learned how to generate logs on both Windows and Linux systems and how SOC Analysts use these logs to detect and investigate security incidents.<br>

 ## What is a Log?